 It’s hard to picture a holiday dinner celebration without the turkey, especially Thanksgiving.
-It’s the main event for a reason: turkey is not only delicious, it is highly nutritious.
+Turkey is the main event for a reason: it is not only delicious, but also highly nutritious.

 Here are some nutritional benefits of turkey:

 - Turkey is an excellent source of protein, with approximately 30 g per 4-oz. serving.

 - Turkey is also a source of iron, zinc, phosphorus, potassium and B vitamins.

 - Dark turkey meat generally contains more vitamins and minerals, but it also has more fat content and calories than white meat.

 - The skin is a main source of fat in turkey.
 It is easy to remove the skin before or after cooking to keep your turkey SHAPE Program Phase I-compliant.

 At the grocery store, turkey is available whole (fresh or frozen), ground, and processed, as found in deli meat.
 When purchasing, it’s best to opt for fresh, lean, organic turkey that is pasture-raised without antibiotics.
 Factory-farmed turkey is generally injected with salt and other preservatives during processing.

 You may want to check with your local health food store or a meat and poultry delivery service such as Butcher Box for a pasture-raised turkey.